Problems with our current diagnostic system

 The current diagnostic system for mental disorders is documented in the DSMV, the diagnostic and statistical manual for researchers and clinicians.
 Currently, our diagnostic system for mental illnesses is based on symptom tracking.
 To receive a diagnosis, you must present with a specific set of symptoms, and clinicians will use these sets of symptoms to match you with a diagnosis.
 For example, to have a depression diagnosis, you need 5 out of 9 symptoms.
-This means that two people who have depression may only share 1 symptom.
-For researchers and clinicians, this makes developing a standardized treatment protocol, or doing research about depression becomes very challenging when as little as 1 symptom is shared between clients.
-Our available diagnostic tool is very imprecise and does not allow for precise treatment, or for the practice of “precision medicine.”
+This means that two people who have depression may only share one symptom.
+For researchers and clinicians, this makes developing a standardized treatment protocol or researching depression becomes very challenging when as little as one symptom is shared between clients.
+Our available diagnostic tool is very imprecise and does not allow for precise treatment or the practice of “precision medicine.”

 One example of how diagnostic improvement transformed medical care is found in Cancer treatment.
-Cancer is now only partially diagnosed based on location (such as breast, bone, or brain cancer), it is now also diagnosed based on the molecular structure of the cancer cells.
-This has completely transformed cancer treatment and allows doctors to treat cancer with greater precision and specificity.
+Cancer is now only partially diagnosed based on location (such as breast, bone, or brain cancer); it is now also diagnosed based on the molecular structure of the cancer cells.
+This has completely transformed cancer treatment and allows doctors to treat cancer more precisely and intimately.

 We’ve also explored brain imaging as a path to more precise diagnostics.

 Currently, mental health disorders do not have any observable brain lesions.
 We can’t take an image of a brain and see if someone has bipolar or anxiety.
 However, there is potential for more research on “circuit” abnormalities as related to mental health disorders.